iop-alliance/OKH-krawler/README.md

 ## Configuration

-A sample configuration file with explanations can be found int [sample-config.yml](sample-config.yml).
+A sample configuration file with explanations can be found in [sample-config.yml](sample-config.yml).

 ## Development